fatukunda/e-commerce-product-page/README.md

 ## Bonus tasks:
 Although we accept that the challange is complete without bonus tasks, we would be appreciated if you could do the following:
-- Building components in Storybook
+- Building & documenting components in Storybook
 - Responsiveness
 - Deployment of the code challange to any provider (e.g. Netlify, Heroku, AWS, etc.)
-- Documentation

 ## Your contribution
 Please find two things to improve in the code challange.